jon-jacky/Piety/doc/baremachine.md

 *Raspbian* build configured to run Python applications.
 It uses an existing Python port to Linux.

-The Raspberry Pis are larger and faster than the microcontrollers that MicroPython was created for.
-A MicroPython port to the Pis might support a personal computer.
+The Raspberry Pi models are larger and faster than the microcontrollers that MicroPython was created for.
+A MicroPython port to a Pi might support a personal computer.
+(The Raspberry Pi Pico (RP2040), a small microcontroller, is the only Pi that is not suitable for a personal computer.)

 An early experiment with porting MicroPython  to the Raspberry Pi Zero (ARM 11 at 1 GHz, 512MB RAM) is described